vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

    a party that issues too many votes/governance proposals gets the follow on transactions rejected.
 This means (given the original parameters parameters from https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0054-NETP-network_parameters.md
    )
    - More than 360 delegation changes in one epoch (or, respectively, the value of `spam.protection.max.delegation`).
-This includes the undelegate trnsactions.
+This includes the undelegate transactions.
 Specifically, verify
       -    More than the allowed quota through delegation change only
       -    More than the allowed quota through undelegation only (this might require lowering the parameter)
       -    More than the allowed quota through a mix, where each individual set of messages is within the quota